 - .wps (Microsoft Works Word Processor Document, version 9 or earlier)

 For other file types unrelated to what is typically considered a book, see this list.

 Why not wait and file if or when someone is infringing?

-As of this writing it is taking 3 months to process electronic applications and 10 months to process written applications.
-If you were to wait and register after discovering an infringement the cost to expedite processing—necessary if you are taking legal action as described in number 1 above—is currently $760.
-This is in addition to the registration fees.
-File now to save a bundle and gain piece of mind.
+As of this writing (2021) it is taking about six months to process electronic applications and longer to process written applications.
+If you were to wait and register after discovering an infringement, the cost to expedite processing—necessary if you are taking legal action as described in number one above—is currently $800 for registration and $550 for recordation.
+(Source: Circular 10, Special Handling)

 Don't I own the copyright even without having to register?